 9. Expert's change of mind came too late.

-What if an expert files an opinion and then changes his mind?
+What if an expert files an opinion and then ?
 In a wrongful-death appeal decided Dec.
 2, the 11th Circuit ruled the change of mind came too late.

 The plaintiffs' medical expert first filed his opinion as to the cause of death in advance of the deadline set by the court.
 Then, three months after the deadline, he filed a second opinion, asserting two new theories of causation.